manuelpinar/Reinforcement-Learning---project-3---Collaboration-and-Competition/Report.md

 # Report
 ---
-I used the DDPG (Deep Deterministic Policy Gradient) extracted of ddpg-pendulum example explained in the classroom and adapted for a 20 agent, because I chose the option 2 that uses 20 different agents and this yields 20 (potentially different) scores.
-I will take the average of these 20 scores.
-The environment is considered solved, when the average (over 100 episodes) of those average scores is at least +30.
+I used an reinforcement learning method called Multi-Agent Deep Deterministic Policy Gradient (MADDPG).Multi-Agent Deep Deterministic Policy Gradient (MADDPG) algorithm is a new population DRL algorithm.
+MADDPG is a kind of "Actor-Critic" method.
+Unlike DDPG algorithm which trains each agent independantly, MADDPG trains actors and critics using all agents information (actions and states).
+However, the trained agent model (actor) can make an inference independentaly using its own state.
+The environment is episodic, and in order to solve the environment, your agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).

 ## Environment
-In this environment, a double-jointed arm can move to target locations.
-A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
-Thus, the goal of your agent is to maintain its position at the target location for as many time steps as possible.
+In this environment, two agents control rackets to bounce a ball over a net.
+If an agent hits the ball over the net, it receives a reward of +0.1.
+If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.
+Thus, the goal of each agent is to keep the ball in play.

-The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
-Each action is a vector with four numbers, corresponding to torque applicable to two joints.
-Every entry in the action vector must be a number between -1 and 1.
+The observation space consists of 8 variables corresponding to the position and velocity of the ball and racket.
+Each agent receives its own, local observation.
+Two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping.

 ## Learning Algorithm
- I used the ddpg algorithm 'ddpg_agent.py'
+ I used the maddpg algorithm taking the agent from 'ddpg_agent.py'

  We must take in account that when I call the function ddpg in the notebook 'Continuous_Control.ipynb' the enter parameters of this function was modified in order to adapt the requirements of this project.

 ### Using

+- num_agents = 2
 - n_episodes (int): maximum number of training episodes
 - max_t (int): maximum number of timesteps per episode

 Where

-`n_episodes=300`, `max_t=1000`
+`n_episodes=3000`, `max_t=1000`

 NOTE: I needed to use the active_session function in order to prevent the disconection of the udacity workspace, adding inside the ddpg function the line